leirbag95/traderjoe-listing-discordbot/README.md

 node app.js
 ```

-For calling it every secondes set your own crontab.
+For calling it every seconds set your own crontab.